AgileSoftLabs Logo

 Key Takeaways

-• Next.js 15+ dominates enterprise adoption with 67% market share, excelling in complex, data-intensive applications with Server Components and Server Actions
+• Next.js 15+ dominates enterprise adoption with 67% market share — the right default for complex, data-intensive SaaS and B2B applications.

-• Multi-framework strategies are common in enterprises: Astro for marketing, Next.js for applications, Remix for e-commerce
+• Hybrid multi-framework strategies are increasingly common: Astro for marketing, Next.js for the app, Remix for e-commerce — each optimized for its role.

 Quick Comparison: Next.js vs Remix vs Astro (2026)